Replacement Reserve (RR)

 Alongside RR, changes are being made to the Balancing Mechanism to make it more accessible to non-traditional providers and aggregators.
 Participants interested in Wider Access are able to pre-qualify using the same links on the right hand side.

-RR is open to providers that are parties to the Connection Use and System Code (CUSC), either as a Generator, Supplier or Virtual Lead Party.
+Both markets are open to participants that are parties to the Connection Use and System Code (CUSC), either as a Generator, Supplier or Virtual Lead Party.
 Further information on the CUSC can be found at: https://www.nationalgrideso.com/codes/connection-and-use-system-code-cusc

 Participants will also need to accede to the Balancing and Settlement Code (BSC) for which there are associated costs.
 Further information can be found at: https://www.elexon.co.uk/bsc-and-codes/balancing-settlement-code/